Understanding Newsela Writing Labeling

 • Not an analysis: Romeo and Juliet is a play about love.

-Background/Context - EverWrite defines background or context sentences as declarative ones that are on topic but don’t develop an argument.
+Background/Context - Newsela Writing defines background or context sentences as declarative ones that are on topic but don’t develop an argument.
 You’ll see the background label on short-form responses and the context label on long-form essays.
-See how EverWrite recognizes background and context content:
+See how Newsela Writing recognizes background and context content:

 • Background or context: Romeo and Juliet is a play about love.